covid19-forecast-hub-europe/covid19-forecast-hub-europe-viz/README.md

 ## Deploy

-Run `npm run deploy` (or `ng deploy --base-href=/forecast-europe/` to automatically build the app and push the output to the `gh-pages` branch.
+Run `npm run deploy` to automatically build the app and push the output to the `gh-pages` branch.

 ## Further help